 The Belt of Orion provided us is the first example of night sky image obtained by analyzing the ASTRI camera variance data, January 2018 (INAF Press Release_ASTRI_Variance_Orion_Belt).

-In June 2018 the UVscope instrument becomes operative.
-Placed onto the ASTRI primary mirror support and co-axial to the telescope, this auxiliary instrument is devoted to the monitoring of the diffuse night sky background within the central part of the region pointed to by ASTRI and will be used as further diagnostic tool for the ASTRI camera and optics performance.
+In June 2018 the UVscope instrument becomes operative (Experimental Astronomy, 51-2021).
+Placed onto the ASTRI primary mirror support and co-axial to the telescope, this auxiliary instrument is devoted to the monitoring of the diffuse night sky background within the central part of the region pointed to by ASTRI and it is also used as further diagnostic tool for the ASTRI camera and optics performance

 On 10 November 2018, following a proposal of the Italian Astronomical Society (SAIt), INAF dedicated the ASTRI prototype to Guido Horn d’Arturo, the Italian astronomer who first conceived and realized a telescope with a large mirror made of segments.
 Since then, ASTRI-Horn is the official name of the ASTRI telescope prototype installed at the Serra La Nave site.